hassanowner/Js-Training-Tasking-/README.md

 ![banner-review](banner-main.png)
-# JavaScript Test Tasks – Educational Review
+# JavaScript Test Tasks – Comprehensive Educational Review

 ## Overview 🕸️🕷️
 This repository contains a **comprehensive collection of JavaScript test tasks** designed for learning, revising, and practicing core JavaScript concepts.
 Each topic has dedicated exercises and challenges to help reinforce understanding.